 Buffering

-Performance and Data Safety
+Performance and data safety

-Fluent Bit as buffering strategies go, offers a primary buffering mechanism in memory and an optional secondary one using the file system.
+Fluent Bit buffering strategies are designed to solve problems associated with backpressure and general delivery failures.
+Fluent Bit offers a primary buffering mechanism in memory and an optional secondary one using the file system.
 With this hybrid solution you can accommodate any use case safely and keep a high performance while processing your data.

 Last updated